How To Pay for Care: Everything You Need to Know

 – Making a lump sum payment, individuals reduce the value of their estate and therefore the exposure to inheritance tax

 A care annuity is a bet based on the length of time for which care will be required.
 It is definitely not the best solution for those who think their care requirement may only be temporary.
 This is because it is not possible to cancel the plan, and get a portion of the lump sum back should care no longer be needed, due to recovery, or death.

 > “Be aware that taking out a care annuity is an important decision and requires careful advice and planning.
 Call Elder’s expert care support team now on 0333 241 3141 to discuss which care payment option is best for you.”

 Many people in the UK are eligible for support from their local authority to help pay for care.

 Without this assistance a large proportion of elderly people would simply not receive the care they need.

 However, there are also many people that don’t receive the financial support they are entitled to, simply because they are unaware that it is available to them.
 It is vitally important that all the local authority funding options are understood when assessing how to pay for care.

-I hope that you have found this guide useful, and remember, if you have any questions at all about how to pay for care, call one of our friendly Care Advisors on 0333 241 3141.
+I hope that you have found this guide useful, and remember, if you have any questions at all about how to pay for care or how to find a live-in carer, call one of our friendly Care Advisors on 0333 241 3141.